-What if I am already are more brilliant and amazing than anything I could ever imagine?
+What if I am already more brilliant and amazing than anything I anything I have ever imagined?

 What if I have always been loved and cherished by the Universe and the Universe always has my back no matter what?
 What if I could truly know and remember this IS TRUE?

 Why are you doing what you are doing? or Why am I doing what I am doing?

 Why are you living the way you are living? or Why am I living the way I am living?